 4. Ask for donations.
 Suggest the full price of the service.
 For those who cannot pay now, ask for a future donation to “pay it forward.”

 5. Ask served individuals to pay more than their fair share of the full cost of the services.
 Examples include tickets for special events and requests to sponsor others to attend events.

 Donated Income from Individuals, Corporations, Foundations, and Government

 6. Seek fee for service grants from government, foundations, corporations, and federated funds.

 7. Seek full or partial scholarships funding from the above sources to sponsor individuals.

 8. Seek donations for operating support, i.e., administration and capacity building.

-9. Develop quid pro quid and semi-quid pro quid arrangements-donations that entitle the donor to receive marketing, goodwill or premiums such as banners at events, listing in programs and free gifts with memberships.
+9. Develop quid pro quid and semi-quid pro quid arrangements-donations that entitle the donor to receive marketing, goodwill, or premiums such as banners at events, listing in programs, and gifts with memberships.

 10. Seek bequests from individuals.